Build a biplot visualization from ordination data wrapped as a tbl_ord object.

 #> 4 0.565 0.0669 -0.634 | 4 petal width

-# row-principal biplot with rescaled secondary axis
+# row-principal biplot with manually rescaled secondary axis

 iris_pca %>%